tomhorizon/405FinalProject/src/README.md

 A discussion of the results.
 How did you test your system?
 How well has your system performed in these tests?

 **dylan and jonathan**

+During the testing phase of the system, we ensured that the firing pin had a consistent and reliable range of motion, which was achieved by using a servo and linkage mechanism.
+We also tested the flywheels to ensure that they propelled the dart straight towards the target and did not draw too much current, which could affect the system's overall performance.

+The pitch and yaw movement were tested to verify that the system was capable of accurately aiming the Nerf dart towards the target.
+The accuracy of the targeting algorithm was also tested to ensure that it correctly identified and tracked human targets, further enhancing the precision of the system.
+We ended up fine tuning our algortihm with small offsets to pitch and yaw to ensure it more frequently hit our human targets.

 ![Figure 8: Final production unit.](/imgRealFullTurret.jpg)